shawhintech/shiftpodcooling/guide-cooling.md

 -These might be a good option -  these cost a lot and there’s almost no info out there on installing them in a portable unit.
 ALSO - I came across someone who said that while a soft starter on his AC worked for the first half of the week, as soon as the AC unit got too dusty, the soft starter didn’t work as well and his AC didn’t work the second half of the week.

-My Setup: Whynter ARC-14S, hooked into a power grid, shiftpod 3
+My Setup: Whynter ARC-14S, hooked into a power grid, shiftpod 3 ( i will let you know how it goes as its my first pod/dual hose AC experience at the burn)